-THOMAS ROOKS 1955 - 2020 - Obituary
+Thomas Rooks 1955 - 2020 - Obituary

-Thomas Monroe Rooks, 65, of Cedar Key passed away on Saturday, July 18th, 2020 after an extended illness.
+Thomas Monroe Rooks, 65, of Cedar Key passed away Saturday, July 18, 2020 after an extended illness.

+He was born in the City of Alachua, at home on March 5, 1955 to Enoch Murrah and Ollie Mae Harris Rooks.
+He attended the Alachua Methodist Church in Alachua.

 Some knew him as Thomas, some as Tommy, his wife as Tom, son Logan as Dad, some as Uncle Tom and Friend by many.

-Tom is survived by his wife of 25 1/2 years, Lilly Rooks of Cedar Key; son Logan Rooks of South Carolina; two sisters, Lora Patterson of New York and Sandra Harrison of North Carolina; step-daughter, JoAnne Osteen of Cedar Key; two step-sons, James Hathcox of Bronson and Kalanu Helton of Chiefland; six grandkids; one great-grandchild; many nieces and nephews and cousins.
-He is predeceased by his parents and brother, Enoch Murrah Rooks, Jr.
+Tom is survived by his wife of 25 ½ years, Lilly Rooks of Cedar Key; son, Logan Rooks of South Carolina; two sisters, Lora Patterson of New York and Sandra Harrison of North Carolina; stepdaughter, JoAnne Osteen of Cedar Key; two stepsons, James Hathcox of Bronson and Kalanu Helton of Chiefland; six grandkids; one great-grandchild; many nieces and nephews and cousins.

+He was preceded in death by his parents and brother, Enoch Murrah Rooks Jr.

 He will be missed by many.